mergesort/mergesort.github.io/reading-list.md

 - **Bolded** titles are books I highly recommended reading.

-- *Italicized* titles are books I couldn't get through.
+- Titles with a ~~strikethrough~~ are books I couldn't finish and wouldn't recommend.

 ---